thedtripp/parse-log/README.md

 Function is tested in the following cases:
 Nicely formatted cookies:

-> Expected output: a dict with cookies as keys and frequencies as values.
+Expected output: a dict with cookies as keys and frequencies as values.
 Malformed data:
 Expected output: similar to well formatted file.
 Since the cookies are split on commas, malformed data (specifically string with leading comma) won’t break the function but it can cause unwanted results such as empty strings in the dict.

 #### test_get_max_value_in_dict()
 Test test_get_max_value_in_dict() function.

 Function is tested in the following cases:
 Max value occurs one time in dict
 Max value occurs multiple times in dict
 All values are 0
 Empty dict
 In case of non int values, TypeError is raised.

 #### test_get_most_active_cookies()
 Test test_get_most_active_cookies() function.

 Function is tested in the following cases:
 Multiple most active cookies
 Single most active cookie
 Invalid date type raises an AttributeError.

 #### test_main()
 Test the entire program for correct output in various conditions.

 Function is tested in the following cases:
 Valid file, valid date
 Valid file, valid date with no data
 Invalid file raises FileNotFoundError.
 Malformed data in file in include:

-    > Text file containing no valid timestamped cookies
+-Text file containing no valid timestamped cookies -Empty text file
-    > Empty text file
-    > File contining some valid data and invalid data processes the valid data.
+-File contining some valid data and invalid data processes the valid data.
-    > (Invalid lines are not processed but they are counted and logged.)
+-(Invalid lines are not processed but they are counted and logged.)
 Valid file, no dates
 Valid file, invalid date
 Valid file, multiple invalid dates
 Valid file, some invalid dates

 #### test_read_file_to_list()